|Host Institution:||Semester, Academic Year, and Summer programs:

 The school’s location and facilities are a vital part of Florentine civic, historical, and cultural life.
-Housed in historic palazzi througout Florence city center, the university has visually beautiful spaces in which students can literally live and breathe the city’s history.
+Housed in historic palazzi througout Florence city center, the university is filled with visually beautiful spaces in which students can literally live and breathe the city’s history.

-ASA students may combine classes at Florence University of the Arts with classes at the Apicius International School of Hospitality.
-Past ASA students have had fun getting creative in the kitchen in such Apicius courses as pastry, chocolate, gelato, Italian regional cuisine, Italian cuisine and culture, Tuscan and Italian wines, and food and wine pairing.
+Florence University of the Arts is known for their International School of Hospitality, which has good and wine courses.
+Past ASA students have had fun getting creative in the kitchen in such courses as pastry, chocolate, gelato, Italian regional cuisine, Italian cuisine and culture, Tuscan and Italian wines, and food and wine pairing.

-The Student Services department at Florence University of the Arts organizes a variety of free extracurricular activities throughout the semester.
+The Student Life department at Florence University of the Arts organizes a variety of free extracurricular activities throughout the semester.
 Sports, film, music, opera, Italian cuisine, and Italian culture are just a few of the regular offerings, free of charge.
-And, don’t forget to sign up for at least one walking tour, where you’ll become a Florentine insider by discovering the hidden spots of your new city!
+You can even join the Italian Family Club, where you are paired with an Italian family for conversation and cultural exchange.
+And, don’t forget to sign up for at least one of the free walking tour, where you’ll become a Florentine insider by discovering the hidden spots of your new city!

-Semester programs include 2 overnight excursions, and summer programs include 1 overnight excursion.
+Semester programs include 2 overnight excursions, and summer programs include 1 day excursion.
 Destinations may vary by term.
 Past terms have included trips to:

 - Assisi and Perugia (overnight trip) – Visit Assisi, the birthplace of St. Francis, as well as Perugia, the capital of Umbria, a city of major historical significance in the art world.
 Perugia is also famous for its Gianduja – a rich and delicious hazelnut-chocolate blend, like Nutella but so much better!